 The virus spreads between people who are in close contact.
-We are therefore implementing two measures to reduce the contact and mixing of people whilst still delivering a broad, balanced curriculum.
+We will continue to implement two measures to reduce the contact and mixing of people whilst still delivering a broad, balanced curriculum.
 Both measures help, and the balance between them depends upon the children's ability to distance, and the feasibility of keeping distinct groups separate: